 - The last bucket contains only one data point, namely the last.

 - All other data points are divided over the other buckets.

-- The algorithm will select for each of the buckets one data point such that the surface of the triangle formed by the data point selected from the ‘previous’ bucket, the data point selected from the ‘current’ bucket and the data point selected from the ‘following’ bucket is maximised.
+- The algorithm will select for each of the buckets one data point such that the surface of the triangle formed by the data point selected from the ‘previous’ bucket, the data point selected from the ‘current’ bucket, and the data point selected from the ‘following’ bucket is maximized.

 - Because the first bucket contains only one data point and the algorithm moves from ‘left to right’, determining the selected data point of the ‘previous’ bucket is easy.
 When working on the second bucket, it’s the only data point of the first bucket.
 For the nth bucket, it’s the data point selected in the previous step of the algorithm.